facebook/openzl/doc/mkdocs/doc/sddl/getting-started.md

 - **Immediate** - They're evaluated as soon as their dependencies are available
 - **Local to their scope** - Variables at the top level are available to all subsequent fields

+Variables are covered in depth in [Language Elements Overview](core-concepts.md#language-elements-overview) and [Variables and Expressions](variables-expressions.md).

 ---

 ## Conditional Fields